Energynautics develops Roadmap for Climate Resiliency in the Power System

 Increasing Climate Resiliency of the Central American Power System – Case Study Honduras

-In Central America the national and regional electrical systems face several challenges regarding hurricanes, strong winds and rains and its negative impacts, including an aging infrastructure, electrical losses, continued growth in demand, the integration of increasing numbers of variable renewable energy (vRE) sources, the expected advent of electro-mobility in the forthcoming years, as well as to mitigate the risks of extreme weather incidents and the need to improve the security of supply.
+In Central America the national and regional electrical systems face several risks regarding hurricanes, strong winds and rains and its negative impacts.
+Besides the need to mitigate these risks and increase the security of supply, there are other challenges including an aging infrastructure, electrical losses, continued growth in demand, the integration of increasing numbers of variable renewable energy (vRE) sources as well as the expected advent of electro-mobility in the forthcoming years.
 Yet, how ready is Central America to tackle these challenges?

-The region is exposed to an increase of climate related extreme weather events.
+The region is exposed to an increase of extreme climate and weather events.
 The power system, as critical infrastructure, needs to withstand the impact of such climate events and recover rapidly afterwards.

 In November 2020, hurricanes Eta and Iota hit the region and the power system hard.
 In Honduras, control discharges had to be made in the main hydro power plant, customers were disconnected in the affected areas, a major substation was flooded and there were damages to transmission structures; a year later, part of the infrastructure is still being repaired.